sergiofgonzalez/js-application-design/chapter06-async-flow-control/README.md

 + `app2.js` &mdash; illustrates the usage of `for..of` syntax to iterate through finite iterators.
 + `app3.js` &mdash; a very simple example of execution suspension in generators.

+## 018-async-with-generators
+This was supposed to illustrate how to implement asynchronicity with generators, but the thing is, i don't quite get it.
+Most probably, the idea behind the example is that you can execute logic in parallel to what's being executed on the main thread.
+I've also included a similar example using Promises which seems much easier to understand.

 ## e01-http-backend
 Simple HTTP backend for the examples in this chapter.
 See the README.md of the project for details on the endpoints.